Faculty and Staff Parking Information

 View all applicable parking Rules and Regulations.

-New employees will be issued a virtual permit upon payment of parking fees.
-Returning and new employees may purchase their permits online.
+New employees will be issued a virtual permit upon payment of a parking permit.
+Returning and new employees may purchase their permits online

-- First day of employment: Parking permit fees are due and payable at the time of vehicle registration unless previous arrangements have been made with Business Services.
+• First day of employment: Parking permit costs are due and payable at the time of vehicle registration, unless previous arrangements have been made with Business Services.

 Parking spaces are not transferable to any third party.
-When an employee leaves the University, his/her parking space reverts to the Business Services Department.
+When an employee leaves the University, his/her parking space reverts to Parking Services.
 Reserved parking spaces are not refundable.
 Employees may not sell or lease their space to anyone else.
-Proxy cards must be returned to the Business Office.
-You may be eligible for a partial refund of your permit.
-Full-Time and Part-Time Faculty/Staff fees are $105.00 per year for at-large parking.
+Proxy cards must be returned to Parking Services.
+To see if you are eligible for a partial refund of your permit, please contact Parking Services at [email protected].

 If Someone is Parked in Your Reserved Space

-- Do not park in someone else’s reserved space arbitrarily if you do not know who it belongs to and whether or not they will be here that day.
+• Do not park in someone else’s reserved space.
 This could result in a ticket.

-- Do not leave notes on vehicles illegally parked.
-Allow the Parking Office to handle the situation.
+• Do not leave notes on vehicles illegally parked.
+Allow Parking Services to handle the situation.

 Proxy Card for Gated Lots

-If you have do not have a proxy (gate) card and are assigned to a gated lot, one can be issued to you in the Cashier’s office in the Administration building or at the University Police Department.
+If you have do not have a proxy (gate) card and are assigned to a gated lot, one can be issued to you at the Parking Services office, located in the lower level of the Thompson Student Center, suite 21.
 Please keep your proxy (gate) card for use in the upcoming academic year and, if necessary, it will be re-programmed to your assigned lot.
 If you forget your proxy card, please call Control at 254-968-9265 and they will open the gate arm for you.

 Loading and Unloading

 When the loading/unloading materials are in use for running errands for your department, vehicles may park in lots adjacent to the building for short periods of time.
-Visitor, reserved or handicapped spaces should not be used for loading and unloading.
+Visitor, reserved, fire lines, or ADA spaces should not be used for loading and unloading.
 Loading/unloading materials may not be applied by employees or students to improve their daily parking, or for any other use or any other person.